hashicorp/serf/website/source/docs/agent/basics.html.markdown

 There are three important components that `serf agent` outputs:

-* **Node name**: This is a unique name for the node.
+* **Node name**: This is a unique name for the agent.
 By default this is the hostname of the machine, but you may customize it to whatever you'd like using the `-node` flag.

 * **Bind addr**: This is the address and port used for communication between Serf agents in a cluster.
-Every Serf agent in a cluster must have the _same port_!
-If you're running multiple clusters, you'll want to choose a unique port per cluster.
+Every Serf agent in a cluster does not have to use the same port.

 * **RPC addr**: This is the address and port used for RPC communications for other `serf` commands.
 Other Serf commands such as `serf members`